auth0/Auth0.swift/README.md

     // ...
 ```

-Then with a successful authentication you'll see something similar to the following:
+Then, with a successful authentication you'll see something similar to the following:

 ```text
 Safari: https://samples.auth0.com/authorize?.....